Wellposedness for the KdV hierarchy: Introduction

 For higher order equations in the KdV hierarchy, Saut~\cite{Saut-KdV} proved global existence of persistent solutions of the $k$-th KdV equation for initial data in $H^k(\R)$, but the uniqueness was left open.
-Kenig, Ponce and Vega~\cite{KPV-higher1, KPV-higher2} studied generalized higher order equation, not necessarily integrable, and showed local wellposedness for initial data in weighted spaces.
-Pilod~\cite{Pilod} showed that all higher equations are ill-posed in any $H^s(\R), s\in \R$, in the sense that data-to-solution map is not $C^2$ at origin.
-Grünrock~\cite{Grunrock} proved local wellposedness for the KdV hierarchy in Fourier–Lebesgue spaces.
-Kenig and Pilod~\cite{Kenig-Pilod}, Guo, Kwak and Kwon~\cite{GuoKwakKwon} showed global wellposedness for general 5th order KdV in energy space $H^2(\R)$.
-Bringmann, Killip and Visan~\cite{BKV} proved global wellposedness for 5th order KdV for inital data in $H^{-1}(\R)$ by a new strategy that integrates dispersive effects into the method of commuting flows.
-In the periodic case, Kappeler and Molnar~\cite{Kappeler-Molnar} showed 5th KdV with is $C^0$ wellposed in $H^s(\mathbb{S})$ if $s\geq 0$, and strongly illposed if $s<0$, in the sense that data-to-solution map does not admit a continuous extension to $H^s(\mathbb{S}), s<0$.
+Kenig, Ponce and Vega~\cite{KPV-higher1, KPV-higher2} studied generalized higher order equations, not necessarily integrable, and showed local well-posedness for initial data in weighted spaces.
+Pilod~\cite{Pilod} showed that all higher equations are ill-posed in any $H^s(\R), s\in \R$, in the sense that data-to-solution map is not $C^2$ at the origin.
+Grünrock~\cite{Grunrock} proved local well-posedness for the KdV hierarchy in Fourier–Lebesgue spaces.
+Kenig and Pilod~\cite{Kenig-Pilod}, Guo, Kwak and Kwon~\cite{GuoKwakKwon} showed global well-posedness for the general 5th order KdV in energy space $H^2(\R)$.
+Bringmann, Killip and Visan~\cite{BKV} proved global well-posedness for 5th order KdV for initial data in $H^{-1}(\R)$ by a new strategy that integrates dispersive effects into the method of commuting flows.
+In the periodic case, Kappeler and Molnar~\cite{Kappeler-Molnar} showed that the 5th KdV equation is $C^0$ well-posed in $H^s(\mathbb{S})$ if $s\geq 0$, and strongly ill-posed if $s<0$, in the sense that data-to-solution map does not admit a continuous extension to $H^s(\mathbb{S}), s<0$.

-Beyond the KdV hierarchy there have been striking new developments at the interface of PDE-techniques and integrable structures: The work of Killip and Visan on the KdV equation \cite{MR3990604} introduced a new perspective and powerful technique which has motivated the study of a number of integrable problems: sharp global wellposedness for cubic NLS and mKdV in $H^s(\R) , s>-\frac12$~\cite{harropgriffiths2020sharp}, for the derivative NLS \cite{harropgriffiths2023global} (which uses crucially the work of Bahouri and Perelman \cite{MR4448993} as well as the equicontinuity of Harrop-Griffith, Killip and Visan \cite{MR4565673}) and for the Benjamin-Ono hierarchy by Killip, Laurens and Visan \cite{killip2023sharp}.
+Beyond the KdV hierarchy there have been striking new developments at the interface of PDE-techniques and integrable structures: The work of Killip and Visan on the KdV equation~\cite{MR3990604} introduced a new perspective and powerful technique which has motivated the study of a number of integrable problems: sharp global well-posedness for cubic NLS and mKdV in $H^s(\R) , s>-\frac12$~\cite{harropgriffiths2020sharp}, for the derivative NLS~\cite{harropgriffiths2023global} (which uses crucially the work of Bahouri and Perelman \cite{MR4448993} as well as the equicontinuity of Harrop-Griffiths, Killip and Visan~\cite{MR4565673}) and for the Benjamin-Ono equation by Killip, Laurens and Visan~\cite{killip2023sharp}.